Augmenting Pandas With SQLite

-In this mission, we'll explore how to use pandas and SQLite together.
-If you're unfamiliar with SQLite, we cover the basics of SQLite in our lesson on using PostgreSQL.
+In this lesson, we’ll explore how to use pandas and SQLite together.
+If you’re unfamiliar with SQLite, we cover the basics of SQLite in our lesson on using PostgreSQL.

 As you work through this lesson on using pandas and SQLite, you’ll get to apply what you’ve learned from within your browser so that there’s no need to use your own machine to do the exercises.
 The Python environment inside of this course includes answer checking so you can ensure that you’ve fully mastered each concept before learning the next concept.

 - Learn when to use disk space over in-memory space.